ONLYOFFICE/docspace-api-sdk-javascript/docs/FilesOperationsApi.md

 let Bearer = defaultClient.authentications['Bearer'];
 Bearer.accessToken = "YOUR ACCESS TOKEN"

-let apiInstance = new Api.FilesOperationsApi();
+let apiInstance = new DocspaceApiTypescript.FilesOperationsApi();
 let fileId = 9846; // Number | The file ID where the comment is located. let opts = {
-  'updateComment': new Api.UpdateComment() // UpdateComment | The parameters for updating a comment.
+  'updateComment': new DocspaceApiTypescript.UpdateComment() // UpdateComment | The parameters for updating a comment.
 };
 apiInstance.updateFileComment(fileId, opts, (error, data, response) => {
   if (error) {